-- 4.1.a.1 New Hire: Employees newly hired to the County will serve a six (6) month probation.
+- 4.1.a.
+New Hire: Employees newly hired to the County will serve a six (6) month probation.
 Probationary employees may be terminated at the discretion of the appointing authority at any time during the probationary period which shall be final and binding.
-Regular employees are eligible for the standard benefits package including accrued leave. - Article 19, Grievance Procedure, shall not apply to probationary employees concerning termination of employment and disciplinary actions. - 4.1.a.2 Extensions: Probationary periods may be extended, by mutual agreement between the Employer and the Union, whether new hire, promotional, recall or transfer. - 4.1.b Transfer to Another Position: Regular full or part-time employees who are promoted, demoted (voluntary), or transferred to another position will serve a probation period of two (2) months unless the employee promotes, demotes or transfers to a position that has a collective bargaining agreement which requires a longer probationary period.
-Employees who have not been terminated for cause have return rights to their former position unless a replacement has been hired. - 4.1.c Recall: Employees recalled into a position formerly held will be on probation only if the previous probationary period had not expired.
+Regular employees are eligible for the standard benefits package including accrued leave. - Article 19, Grievance Procedure, shall not apply to probationary employees concerning termination of employment and disciplinary actions. - 4.1.b.
+Extensions: Probationary periods may be extended, by mutual agreement between the Employer and the Union, whether new hire, promotional, recall or transfer. - 4.1.c Position Changes: Regular full or part-time employees who are promoted, demoted (voluntary), or transferred to another position will serve a probation period of three (3) months unless the employee promotes, demotes or transfers to a position that has a collective bargaining agreement which requires a longer probationary period. - 4.1.d Promotion within a Probation Period: In the event an employee is promoted to a new position, before completion of a six (6) month new hire probation, the employee will serve the remainder of the previous probation period or the promotional probation, whichever is longer but not to exceed eight (8) continuous months unless extended as per 4.1.b.

+4.1.eRecall: Employees recalled into a position formerly held will be on probation only if the previous probationary period had not expired.
 All other individuals recalled from the recall list will be on a three (3) month probation, consistent with Article 7.11.
 The employee is eligible for benefits and can use accrued vacation leave.
 The employee shall be removed from the recall list.